 - There are no financial eligibility requirements to receive internship fellowship awards.

-- The maximum award for the winter break is $1000, and the maximum award for the summer break is $2500.
+- The maximum award for the summer break is $2500.
 Graduating seniors receive 80% of their award at the start of the summer, and all other class years receive 90% of their award.
 The final portion is distributed upon completion of the internship.
 International students should also be aware that they will have to pay a 14% tax on their award.
 More information.